rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: It would be helpful to know what has changed, because I've reviewed this before.

 DE: The only thing I changed since the last meeting was updating the explainer to make a correction to the explanation of the numbers in the groups.
-The spec always said the groups were number left to right, now the explainer explains this also.
-Other than that nothing has changed since the last meeting.
+The spec always said the groups were numbered left to right, now the explainer explains this also.
+Other than that, nothing has changed since the last meeting.

 WH: In that case I'm happy with it.

 DE: We have two implementations.
-Once in V8 and one in the Dart VM.
+One in V8 and one in the Dart VM.
 It's not a JS implementation, but it does implement this feature.

 AWB: 2 implementations are not required for stage 3 anyway.

 LBR: Writing a test for this (test262) would be the best thing to review the proposed syntax.

 DE: We would love your help in writing tests!!
 There are some tests already on github, but we would love and plan to do work on these tests, but having started porting them to test262.  ....
 Okay, I think we had a few reviewers, trying to find the notes from the last meeting to be sure.
-So the reviewers were: someone from microsoft, kevin gibbons, WH.
+So the reviewers were: someone from Microsoft, Kevin Gibbons, WH.
 Did anyone from the Microsoft team look at this?

 BT: Not thoroughly.
 I couldn't find any regex experts.
 I love it, but I suppose it should get a proper review.